petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 This isn't necessarily surprising after 10+ years, but it puts us at a crossroads.
-We would either need to adapt the code for newer dependencies or attempt to reproduce the environment in which this ran initially.
+We would either need to adapt the code for newer dependencies or attempt to reproduce the environment in which it ran before.

 But let's take a step back and ask why we would want to do this at all.
 I can think of two reasons:

-1. Reproducing the results can help ensure there are no mistakes, or that the outputs (figures) genuinely reflect the inputs (data) and procedures (code).
-There is a chance that I updated the code at some point but never reran `plot.py`, so the figures are out-of-date.
+1. Reproducing the results can help ensure there are no mistakes, or that the outputs (figures) genuinely reflect the inputs (data) and processes (code).
+There is a chance that I updated the code at some point but never reran `plot.py`, making the figures out-of-date.
-   This is quite unlikely though.
-I remember running this script many times after processing the data to get the figures just right.
 1. We want to produce a slight variant of one or more figures, adding the results from a simulation for the purposes of validation.

-We can call these _reproducibility_ and _reusability_, respectively, and the grad student's request was clearly concerned with the latter.
+We can categorize these as _reproducibility_ and _reusability_, respectively, and the grad student's request was clearly concerned with the latter.
 However, I wanted to explore both.